vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 to manually do API calls, like the two above.
 See [API endpoints](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#api-endpoints) for an overview.

+You can also log in to the Vipps portal to double check your API keys, sale units and API products: https://portal.vipps.no.

 ## Why do I get `500 Internal Server Error` (or similar)?

 Something _might_ be wrong on our side and we are working to fix it!

 It _might_ also be a problem with your request, and that our validation does not catch it.
-In other words: We should have returned `HTTP 400 Bad Request`.
+In other words: We should perhaps have returned `HTTP 400 Bad Request`.
 You can use [Postman](https://github.com/vippsas/vipps-developers/blob/master/postman-guide.md) to manually do API calls, just to be sure.
 See [API endpoint](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#api-endpoints) for an overview.